Sultan-Salim-Shaikh/KPMG_virtual_internship/README.md

 ## Problem Statement ❓
-There were three tasks during the program -
+Identifying and Recommending High Value Customers.There were three tasks during the program -
 - Data Quality Assessment
 - Data Insights
 - Data Insights and Presentation